What is a Workshop?

 Our workshops will be held either in East London (Stratford) or in West London (Edgware Road) and, subject to funding, in other London locations.
 All workshops are run on a first come first served basis so do contact us to book your place.

-Click here for our workshops in East London.
+Click here to see the workshops takin place in East London.

 These workshops are open to clients living in the boroughs of: Newham, Hackney, Tower Hamlets, Redbridge, Barking and Dagenham, Havering, Waltham Forest and Redbridge.